Moriyama-Umbraco/Moriyama.PreviewPDF/README.md

 ## ABCpdf
 It makes use of the [ABCpdf](https://www.websupergoo.com/abcpdf-1.aspx) library

-You will need ti purchase a license, you can puchase that here:
+You will need to purchase a license, you can purchase that here:
 [https://www.ghostscript.com/licensing/index.html](https://www.ghostscript.com/licensing/index.html)

 ## Getting started